will62794/tla-web/doc/tla-evaluation.md

 Note that the third case can be expressed equivalently as `\E v \in S : x = v`, so we can consider only the first two cases.

-In practice, we require the domain `S` of quantification to be finite, so we can assume that, after evaluating `S`, we will always be quantifying over some finite set, and so we can also reduce the existential quantifier to the propositional disjunction case.
+In practice, we require the domain `S` of quantification to be finite, so we can assume that, after evaluating `S`, we will always be quantifying over some finite set.
+Thus, we can reduce the existential quantifier to the propositional disjunction case.
 That is, if `S = {e1,...,en}` we can rewrite

 ```tlaplus
 \E v \in S : P(v)